Skip to main content

 • Multiplies the base value by a decaying boost factor.

-• Best for products with non-zero base values.
+• Best for products with non-zero base values — use when matches have real metric data.

 • Uses Boost Strength and Decay Rate.